biosaxs-dev/molass-develop/chapters/05/coding_style.md

 `Molass Author`: Do you have any other advice for making our coding style researcher-friendly?

-`Molass Author`: I mean researcher-friendly here that you should be aware of the fact that the developers or maintainers are mainly researchers, and not professional programmers.
+`Molass Author`: I mean researcher-friendly here that you should be aware of the fact that the developers or maintainers may be researchers, and not necessarily professional programmers.
 In this sense, I think we should avoid some advanced language features.
 Do you agree?
 If so, I would appreciate it if you could give a few examples of such features to avoid.

 To the above, `GitHub Copilot` will give several more suggestions, which we omit here.